THE FOURTH ROAD TO QUANTUM GRAVITY

 the bigger the mass of a material body, the stronger the force of its gravity.

-Although we know that atoms are composed of electrical charges, essentially forming small polarized electrical structures, we do not tend to think about massive material bodies, like planets, as composed of electrical structures.
+Although we know that atoms are composed of electrical charges, essentially forming small polarized electrical structures, we do not tend to think about massive material bodies, like planets, as composed of electrical structures, or of electrical capacitors.

 Let’s try to make a conceptual connection between these small polarized electrical structures composing planet Earth, and Earth’s attractive gravity.
 For this purpose we will use a simple conceptual indicator, which we shall call the B-B vector.

 In terms of polarized electrical structures, like atoms or capacitors, their B-B vector shall always point from negative to positive charges.

 In respect to their B-B vectors, atoms of ordinary matter are “inwardly” oriented structures, and for this reason are said to have their B-B vectors pointing “down”.
 Considering atoms composing Earth and Earth’s attractive gravity, B-B vectors to represent these two facts will look (in green) as follows:

 Now let’s consider antimatter.
 Its B-B vectors will be oriented in an opposite way, because the vector always points from negative to positive.
 In respect to their B-B vectors, antiatoms of antimatter are “outwardly” oriented structures, and for this reason are said to have their B-B vectors pointing “up”.